The "Linear Power TX"

 rich transmitter.
 Warm and mello, yet linearly accurate.

 Click on the image below for a larger schematic.

 RF Tuning - Both Power TX Models

 Tuning this circuit for best performance is best done using an oscilloscope, a basic scope is just fine.

-To make it easy, temporarily install a 50k RF gain potentiometer (shown below) between the Audio Output tube (6CQ8) and the RF Output tube (EL84).
+To make it easy, install a 50k RF gain potentiometer (as shown below) between the Audio Output tube (6GH8A) and the RF Output tube (EL84).
 Adjust it so that the full 50k is seen between these two sections.

 Connect an adjustable sine generator (1 kHz) to the input of the circuit.
 This can be done by installing a signal generator 'App' onto your iPhone or Android audio audio 'source'.
 These Apps are typically free of charge.